 UK Laws for Space Management

 There are a few UK legislations in place to help ensure organizations are managing their space in the most effective and efficient way.
-From providing sufficient space for each employee to designing workstations that reduce the risk of injury, these laws all have space management in mind and should be taken on board.
+From providing sufficient space for each employee to designing workstations that reduce the risk of injury, these laws all have space management essentials in mind and should be taken on board.

 Space per Employee